JtheFox/gankbait/README.md

 The name comes from an inside joke that started from something a teammate said when my friend and I were playing [League of Legends](https://www.leagueoflegends.com/en-us/) ranked.
 In the game, there is a **jungler** role involves constantly traversing the map and can visit and intervene in any of the 3 lanes- this is called **ganking**.
 Both teams have junglers that can gank, but where and how often depends on the jungler player.
 When my friend and I play, it often feels like the enemy jungler ganks our lane far more often than ours does.
 One day, we came with the idea to track ganks on a spreadsheet to see if this bias was true.
 This gave me an idea to create an app to evaluate related stats from match history with the [Riot API](https://developer.riotgames.com/apis).

 ## Description
-Gankbait is a single-page application that utilizes the [Riot API](https://developer.riotgames.com/apis) and data processing to produce estimated statistics for a player's [League of Legends](https://www.leagueoflegends.com/en-us/) normal or ranked match history, up to the latest 20 matches.
+Lanefo is a single-page application that utilizes the [Riot API](https://developer.riotgames.com/apis) and data processing to produce estimated statistics for a player's [League of Legends](https://www.leagueoflegends.com/en-us/) normal or ranked match history, up to the latest 20 matches.
 Stats are split between 2 types of roles, jungle and non-jungle.
 The application allows for a user to set the player to analyze stats for by **summoner name** and **region**, and saves the last result for quick loading when revisiting or refreshing the page.
 There is also a button to re-analyze player match data from newer games without having to update summoner name.

 ## Resources
 - [Discord OAuth2](https://discord.com/developers/docs/topics/oauth2) for login